 Places of Major Historical Importance In Southeastern Arizona

-Fort Lowell in Tucson on Craycroft (see our video)
+Fort Lowell in Tucson on Craycroft (watch our video on Ft.
+Lowell here)

 See the Apache Country Map.

 Juh (pronounced Whoa or Ho), a big, physically-imposing man and eventual war leader of the Nednhi band of Chiricahua Apaches whose homeland was the immense, high, and very rugged Sierra Madre in northern Mexico.
 He was both a very close boyhood friend and brother-in-law of Geronimo, who often spoke for him as Juh was a stutterer.

 Goyathlay, a medicine man or shaman and eventual war leader of the Bedonkohe band of Chiricahua Apaches.
 He produced such fear in his Mexican enemies that, when he attacked, they would call out the name of their patron saint Jerome (Geronimo).
 He took it as his nickname.
 Read More

 Lt.
 George Bascom, whose poor judgment and treachery against Cochise in 1861 started the Apache Wars that lasted for 25 years, resulted in the death of thousands of Mexicans and White Eyes, and finally the near genocide of a once-proud people.

 General George Crook, veteran of the Civil War and Indian Wars.
 Tried to improve the Apache’s situation on the reservations.
 Was dismissed for failing to kill Geronimo or get his unconditional surrender.
 Though Crook was their enemy, the Chiricahua held him in high regard.